aclysma/rafx/docs/why_rafx.md

 Rust already has an amazing selection of low-level rendering crates: `gfx-hal`, `wgpu`, `vulkano`, `glium`, lots of raw bindings to platform APIs like `ash` and `metal`, and more.
 So it's fair to ask, why make another one?

-Up to this point, graphics libraries in Rust have been very general.
-They can mostly be categorized as:
- * Very unsafe, fully general low-level APIs (i.e. `ash`, `gfx-hal`).
-These generally target the extreme end of maximum performance and flexibility, making them difficult to use correctly.
- * Completely safe, fully general, low-level APIs (i.e. `glium`, `vulkano`, `wgpu`).
-These APIs are intended to be "safe at any cost."
-These safety guarantees have runtime cost.

-I think the tradeoffs for these libraries are well-chosen for their intended purposes.
-However, I think the ideal game development graphics abstraction for day-to-day use is is somewhere between these extremes.

-Additionally, existing APIs tend to follow a native platform API (usually OpenGL or Vulkan) very closely, exposing every concept that exists in that API.
-In some cases when multiple platform APIs are supported, complex solutions are employed to hide the platform's lack of native support for the exposed API.
+Rafx intends to support multiple platform APIs, so as of this writing, `gfx-hal` or other APIs built on top of it like `wgpu` are the only choices that meet this criteria.

+### Compared with gfx-hal

+`gfx-hal` is an unsafe API that closely follows the API design of vulkan.
+Like vulkan, it heavily favors flexibility and performance over ease of use.
+The API exposes concepts and features that do not always exist in other platform APIs or may difficult to emulate.
+When necessary, `gfx-hal` goes to great length to hide a platform API's lack of native support for the exposed API.

-`rafx-api` aims to be an unsafe API abstraction layer with a reduced API footprint that is easily supported across modern platform APIs.
-This keeps backends simpler to understand and debug, while hopefully improving ease of use.
+`rafx-api` is also unsafe, but has a reduced API footprint that is easily supported across modern platform APIs.

-The API is roughly based on "[The Forge](https://github.com/ConfettiFX/The-Forge)", but it is a from-scratch, pure rust implementation with changes in both API design and implementation.
+This keeps backends simple to read and debug, while hopefully improving ease of use.
+In some cases, the provided API will not be sufficient, so `rafx-api` fully exposes the underlying platform APIs and resources.
+This allows full, native control and access to the very latest features in the underlying platform API.

+### Compared with wgpu

+`wgpu` is a fully safe API that closely follows the webgpu standard.
+It pursues safety at any cost because the API is intended to be exposed in web browsers - where any form of undefined behavior is unacceptable.
+However this safety combined with a less vulkan-centric API design makes it much easier to use than `gfx-hal` and it has become very popular in the rust community.
+It is under the MPL license which is more restrictive than licenses like MIT or Apache 2.0.

+`rafx-api` does not have these safety guarantees (or complexity/overhead required to support them).
+However, `rafx-framework` provides higher-level tools and abstractions that mitigate this unsafety.
+For example, the render graph automatically handles placing resources into the correct state.
+It can potentially do this in a more optimal way because it has full knowledge of what will happen during the entire frame. `rafx-api` is available under the very permissive Apache-2.0/MIT license.

 ## rafx-framework